e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week5/friday.md

 ### What did you work on yesterday?

-Yesterday I came up with a better file structure for our project but it may not be worth implementing because I have now decided that it might be better to merge a few of our scripts once those are complete.
+- Yesterday I came up with a better file structure for our project but it may not be worth implementing because I have now decided that it might be better to merge a few of our scripts once those are complete.

 ### What are your blockers?

-There are no blockers as of this moment.
+- There are no blockers as of this moment.

 ### What will you work on today?

-Today I'll rewatch the lecture where the project was introducted to us (Jan 25th/Jan29th) to get a better understanding of the final requirements for the project (especially in terms of whether we're shooting for a finished product or just a polished engineering process).
+- Today I'll rewatch the lecture where the project was introducted to us (Jan 25th/Jan29th) to get a better understanding of the final requirements for the project (especially in terms of whether we're shooting for a finished product or just a polished engineering process).

 ### How close are we to hitting our sprint goals?

-_[INSERT]_
+- Very close!

 ## <span style="color: red;">Ryan B.</span>